 I considered this.
 Kyle was tall, with light brown hair that fell into his green eyes.
+Definitely a McHottie.
 "Yeah, I guess you're right.
-He's super popular, always surrounded by girls.
+He's awesome on the court.
+And he's super popular, always surrounded by girls.
 I guess he's sort of like a prince, huh?"

 Catherine nodded.
 "And what about Leon?"

 I smiled.
 Leon was cute and tall, and super nice.
+I met him my sophomore year when we both lived on the same dorm floor.
 I couldn't recall him ever saying one unkind thing to anyone.
 "Yeah, he is really nice.
-He always takes care of the plants in all the classrooms."
+He was always helping me carry my stuff whenever I came back from break.
+And he volunteered to take care of the plants in the dorm lounge."

 Catherine rested her chin in her hand.
+Leon had been in several of her classes, and she never had anything bad to say about him.
 "He is so nice and considerate.
 If that's not prince-like behavior, I don't know what is."

 Catherine giggled shyly and shrugged.
+Wow.
+Apparently she did think he was cute.
+Well, she knew him better than I did.
 "Why not?
 He's pretty cute, you have to admit.
 He always makes me laugh."

 "And we can't forget Carlos!"
 Catherine winked.
-"With the way he hits on girls, and struts his stuff through school, that boy thinks he's royalty."
+"With the way he hits on girls, and struts his stuff around campus, that boy thinks he's royalty."

-Catherine nodded.
+Catherine nodded, seeming pleased that she'd made her point, but dropping the subject of Carlos, which I was grateful for.
 "Let's think of other would-be princes in our school...I know!
-What about that guy who lives in your neighborhood who's in our class...what's his name?"
+What about that guy from your hometown...what's his name?"

 Catherine, who didn't know him very well, looked at me curiously.
 "Like how do you mean?"

 I shrugged.
-"Well, he's never been very good with maps or at asking for directions–I guess he thinks, like most guys, that it's un-manly to ever ask for help or consult a map, so when I try to help him, or call him out on it, he bites my head off!"
+"Well, just as an example, he's never been very good with maps or at asking for directions–I guess he thinks, like most guys, that it's un-manly to ever ask for help or consult a map, so when I try to help him, or call him out on it, he bites my head off!"

 "What?
 He's so in denial that he thinks his sense of direction is fine?"
 Catherine asked skeptically.

 "Yes!"
-I burst out, "He even said that exact thing the other day!
+I burst out, "He even said that exact thing the other day, when he was trying to find a place to get his laptop fixed!
 I mean, who even says stuff like that?
 Not only was it weird and random, but it was kind of like him admitting he does have a problem."